Kentucky Republicans to choose challenger to Democratic Governor Beshear

 By Joseph Ax

-May 16 (Reuters) - Kentucky Republicans will select a nominee on Tuesday to challenge Democratic Governor Andy Beshear, setting up one of the most high-profile elections of the year.
+May 16 (Reuters) - Republican voters in Kentucky were casting ballots on Tuesday to choose their party's challenger to Democratic Governor Andy Beshear, setting up one of the most closely watched elections of the year.

-Republican voters will also decide whether to replace the state's top election official, potentially putting a candidate who echoes former President Donald Trump's false fraud claims about the 2020 presidential election in charge of the state's voting apparatus ahead of the 2024 election.
+Republican voters will also decide whether to replace the state's top election official, potentially putting a candidate who echoes former President Donald Trump's false claims of widespread voter fraud in the 2020 U.S. election in charge of Kentucky's voting apparatus ahead of the 2024 election.

 A dozen candidates are vying for the gubernatorial nomination, with three emerging as the leading contenders in public polls: state Attorney General Daniel Cameron, a rising star who is the first Black person to hold his office; Kelly Craft, a former U.N. ambassador under Trump; and state Agriculture Commissioner Ryan Quarles.

-The winner will face Beshear, who enjoys high approval ratings despite his status as a Democrat in a strongly Republican state, in the November general election.
+The winner will face Beshear, who enjoys high approval ratings despite being a Democrat in a strongly Republican state, in the November general election.

-The primary vote will offer fresh evidence of Trump's enduring hold on the Republican electorate, weeks after he was indicted in New York on charges of falsifying business records and days after a federal civil jury found him liable for sexually abusing a writer decades ago.
+The primary vote will test Trump's hold on the Republican electorate after he was indicted in New York last month on charges of falsifying business records and days after a federal civil jury found him liable for sexually abusing a magazine writer decades ago.

-Trump carried Kentucky in 2020 by a large margin of more than 25 percentage points.
+Trump won Kentucky in the 2020 election against Democrat Joe Biden by more than 25 percentage points.

-"The role of Donald Trump, the man, may be different from the role of Trumpism, the political orientation," said Stephen Voss, a political science professor at the University of Kentucky.
+"The role of Donald Trump, the man, may be different from the role of Trumpism, the political orientation," said Stephen Voss, a University of Kentucky political science professor.
 "These candidates cannot afford to ignore the Trump vote."

+Florida Governor Ron DeSantis, who is expected to challenge Trump for the 2024 Republican presidential nomination, on Monday endorsed Craft, recording a supportive phone message aimed at voters.

 Craft, 61, whose husband is a billionaire coal magnate, has poured millions of dollars from her personal wealth into the campaign.
 Her allies have attacked Cameron as a political insider and highlighted his ties to Mitch McConnell, the Kentucky U.S. senator and Senate minority leader who has clashed with Trump.